AustenLowder2002/Message-Board/README.md

 ## Step 2: Finishing MYSQL setup:
-    * Once you have created a username and password go to the .env file in the backend and paste your username and password in the spots that say <yourUsername> & <yourPassword>
+    * Once you have created a username and password go to the .env file in the backend and paste your username and password in the spots that say <yourUsername> & <yourPassword>.
+    * Leave the schema name alone, it will auto create.
     * After you do that confirm that you are using the correct port and server for your MYSQL server.
         This is the localhost:3006 in the env.
         If you are using a different port or an IP instead of localhost